 It was empowering…but lonely.
 Metal as a whole was pretty unpopular with my peers, and these obscure European acts were even more unknown.

 My solitary love for this music led me to pick up guitar in the hopes of learning to play some of these bands’ songs for myself, and I ended up getting my best friend Chris into guitar as well.
 Every weekend, when most other kids were out partying, he’d grab his guitar and we’d lock ourselves in my room to practice.
-It became our shared way of coping with all of our various anxieties.
+It became our shared way of coping with all of our various anxieties…

-Literally the day after graduating from high school in 2010, Chris had to start working himself to death in a factory to take care of his siblings and his disabled parents.
-But despite 60-hour work weeks, he still came over to my house as often as possible so we could keep making music together.
+…But literally the day after graduating from high school in 2010, Chris had to start working in a factory to take care of his siblings and his disabled parents.
+Despite 60-hour work weeks, he still came over to my house as often as possible so we could keep making music together.
 He felt that the band’s eventual success was his only conceivable way out of that factory – so he practiced guitar with all the fervor of someone fighting for their life.